+Election time is always an opportunity to observe how politicians handle media enquiries and perform in interviews.
 Often political media interviews are boring or frustrating to watch, but sometimes the results are even painful to watch, fun to share with others for laughs, shocking or just plain embarrassing.
-Rarely though, are they what a business owner or the leader of a charity or not-for-profit would aspire to be like in a media interview.

 Most bad interviews are either the result of:

 - A political candidate who is more enthusiastic, than they are informed;

 - Something occurring or being announced that changes the context of your interview or negatively impacts the perception of you and your party; or,

 - Not being prepared for an interview or participating in an unexpected questioning by a journalist.

 Let’s take a look at each of these causes:

 - This interview demonstrates that this rarely ends well, but can always be avoided.
 Click on the image to view the interview (this interview is certainly not one to aspire to for your business):

 Notice that one of the reasons that interviews can go wrong was not a bad interviewer or negative questioning by an aggressive journalist.
 An interviewee always has the choice to either not do an interview at all, or to take the time to prepare well.